IvLabs/resources/iot/README.md

 This requires knowledge of embedded linux (on Raspberry Pi, and other SBCs), Python (The de-facto language for an RPi), microcontrollers, network Connectivity (Firebase, LAN systems), and App Development.
 The course mentioned is the Android Development Nanodegree, which will give you a fair base to start developing for android.
 Apart from this, use linux as your daily driver OS, do as much stuff as you can from a terminal (You will mostly SSH into an RPi, no GUI), and you should be fine.Since IoT projects involve wrangling with a whole host of APIs, SDKs and other stuff, there are no courses that encompass it fully, but an app is almost always part of the loop.

-**Example:** The next version of the Sahayak Robot, will be capable of control from a smartphone, with a live video feed, and video chatting with the patients.
+**Example:** The next version of the Sahayak Robot, will be capable of remote control from a smartphone, with a live video feed, and video chatting with the patients.